stchang/cur/README.md

   - To check install (run tests): `make test` (from repo root)
   - To remove Cur: `make remove` (from repo root)

-this branch: `popl2020-artifact`
+this branch: `visual-explorer`
 =============================
-- this branch initially created from `turnstile-core` branch
+- this branch initially created from `popl2020-artifact` branch
-- also merged in commits from the following branches:
-  - `generic-type-methods`
-  - `metantac`
-  - `turnstile-core+rosette`
+- adds functionality for a visual proof explorer